cplmakerlab/cplmakerlab.github.io/_guides/intro-to-bitcoin-blockchains-and-cryptocurrency.md

 In 2015 a programmer named Vitalik Buterin launched a platform called Ethereum, which he described as [A Next-Generation Smart Contract and Decentralized Application Platform.](https://ethereum.org/en/whitepaper/){: target="_blank" rel="noopener"} This platform was a programming language combined with blockchain technology, making it possible for developers to build custom applications not controlled by a central authority.&nbsp;

 With Ethereum, anyone can create their own currency, as well as create smart contracts and build decentralized applications.
 Developers build on the network by creating or using tokens.
-There are different standards used to create tokens on the Ethereum network, but the ERC-20 standard is the mostly commonly used.
-Many, if not most, of the alternative digital currencies that are not bitcoin (a.k.a. altcoins) use the ERC-20 token standard and thus rely on the Ethereum blockchain.
-There are other token standards such as NFTs (Non-Fungible Tokens)
+There are different standards used to create different types of tokens on the Ethereum network, but the [ERC-20 standard](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/){: target="_blank" rel="noopener"} is the mostly commonly used.
+Most of the alternative digital currencies that are not bitcoin (a.k.a. altcoins) use the ERC-20 token standard.

 ### What is cryptocurrency?